-Critical Element Evidence (Record document and page # for future Comments/Notes/Questions/Suggestions Regarding

-reference) State Documentation or Evidence

-If the State administers multiple forms of The State did not offer evidence that supports this critical

-ELP assessments within or across grade- element.
-See WIDA Review.

-spans, ELP levels, or school years, the

-State ensures that all forms adequately

-represent the State's ELP standards and

-yield consistent score interpretations such

-that the forms are comparable within and

-across settings.

-Section 4.4 Summary Statement

-No additional evidence is required or

--

-The following additional evidence is no eeded/provide brief rationale:

-•

-See WIDA Review.
+Critical Element Evidence (Record document and page # for future reference) Comments/Notes/Questions/Suggestions Regarding State Documentation or Evidence If the State administers multiple forms of ELP assessments within or across gradespans, ELP levels, or school years, the State ensures that all forms adequately represent the State's ELP standards and yield consistent score interpretations such that the forms are comparable within and across settings.
+See Critical Element 2.1 resubmission evidence.
+See also WIDA Consortium November 2019 and December 2020 resubmissions for this critical element.
+The WIDA technical reports for ACCESS paper-format, ACCESS online-format, and the Alternate ACCESS have been posted on the NJDOE's website.
+The WIDA Consortium also provided a response for this critical element as part of their November 2019 and December 2020 resubmissions.
+The state indicates that the WIDA consortium submission contains evidence for this critical element.
+Section 4.4 Summary Statement No additional evidence is required or The following additional evidence is no [list additional evidence needed w/